Nikita-Tsyganov/TNMN-Cheat-Sheet/README.md

-# TNMN-Cheat-Sheet
+# That's not my neighbor cheat sheet
-A cheat sheet for That's Not My Neighbor game.
+A cheat sheet for the That's not my neighbor game.